Write an SOP that will Get You Accepted in the Graduate Program of Your Choice

 Before entering a graduate program, the graduate faculty need to know why you are interested in coming to this institution or program and how it will help you achieve your larger academic and professional goals in life.
 They also need to see that you are a person capable of high academic achievement in their given program.
 This means an extended history of your academic achievements during your undergraduate career (and graduate career if you have attended grad school), as well as the goals and objectives you have set out for yourself.
 Ultimately, you need to stand out as a candidate among the field, showing why the admissions officers should accept you over the many other strong graduate candidates.
 The Statement of Purpose should highlight the reasons why you are more than just your test scores and grades—it could even help you overcome a less-than-perfect score in a class and account for any missing years in education.
 Therefore, keep in mind that your SOP should be honest, candid, and most importantly, complete.

-Which questions should I answer in a Statement of Purpose?
+Which specific questions should I answer in a Statement of Purpose?

 The following questions should be clearly answered in your SOP (in relatively this order):